basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 have received successful responses (without timing out) for 99.9995% of its requests and no data loss event has occurred to date.

-# This is equally true for Riak.
-As mentioned above, consider running [[Basho Bench]] to help
-# discover your optimal setup.
-Nothing will give you better numbers than real experimentation.
 Moreover, the primary advantage of Dynamo is that it provides the necessary knobs using the three parameters of (N,R,W) to tune their instance based on their needs..
 Unlike popular commercial data stores, Dynamo exposes data consistency and reconciliation logic issues to the developers.
 At the